Northern High School (Owings, Maryland)

 Northern High School is a public secondary school located in Owings, Calvert County, Maryland, United States.
-In 2018 it had 1484 students attending the school.
+In 2023, 1,553 students attended the school.

 History

 Northern High School opened halfway through the 1973-1974 school year.

 On July 26, 2016, the Calvert County Board of Education awarded a replacement contract to J.A.
-Scheibel Construction Inc. of Huntingtown, Maryland, for the total replacement of Northern High School.
-This project was expected to cost $69,382,000, and be completed in December 2018.
+Scheibel Construction Inc. of Huntingtown, Md., for the total replacement of Northern High School.
+This project was expected to cost $69,382,000 and was completed in December 2018.
 The phased construction was to implement a 244,090 ft2 building that could house up to 1,500 students.
-The contract also approved of renovations and changes to the Mary D. Harrison Cultural Arts Center, which is attached to Northern High.
-Construction of the main building was completed during December 2018, and classes moved to the new building in January 2019, while the administration wing was completed during the 2019-2020 school year.
-As of March 2020, renovations to the Mary D. Harrison Cultural Arts center are ongoing.
+The contract also covered renovations to the Mary D. Harrison Cultural Arts Center, which is attached to the school.
+Construction of the main building was completed in December 2018, and classes moved to the new building the following month.
+The administration wing was completed during the 2019-2020 school year.

+During the second half of the '88-'89 school year, the Fox television network filmed a pilot episode of an unnamed television series at the school.

+Music

+The Northern High School Marching Patriots have won numerous awards and competitions.
+At USBands events, the band became 1A state champions in 2021, 2022, and 2024, and 2A state champions in 2019.
+The band won national 1AA Champions in 2022 and 2025.
+In 2025, the band tied with Chopticon High School to become group 1A co-state champions at the USBands Maryland and Virginia State Championships at Calvert Hall College High School.
+A week later, the band became the Group 1AA national champions at the USBands I A, IV A, V A, & I Open Championships in Linden, Pennsylvania.

 Demographics

-The demographic breakdown of the 1,467 students enrolled for the 2016-17 was:
+The demographic breakdown of the 1,467 students enrolled for the 2023-24 was: